AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/previews.md

 });
 ~~~

-For details on all the functions you can define in your module, and the parameters that the engine passes to those functions when it invokes them, see the comments in the *core/js/extensions/preview-behaviors.js* file and the JavaScript modules in the standard Stingray plug-ins that contain preview extensions.
+For details on all the functions you can define in your module, and the parameters that the engine passes to those functions when it invokes them, see the comments in the *core/js/extensions/preview-behaviors.js* file and the JavaScript modules in the built-in plug-ins that contain preview extensions.

 ## Writing a Lua preview module